AIG hit with $750 million to $800 million in fourth-quarter catastrophe losses: CEO

 Duperreault, who took charge of AIG in 2017, has vowed to turn the company around.
 His most critical task is overhauling AIG’s underwriting culture after the company spent years chasing revenue growth without appropriately weighing risks.

+“But let me be clear.
+We are not satisfied with an eight percent,” Duperreault said.
+The company intends to reach a double-digit adjusted return on equity, but the process could take up to three years, he added.

+AIG expects the unit’s 2019 net earned premium to be consistent with 2018 levels, Duperreault said.

 Reinsurance for California wildfires will add between $150 million and $175 million to AIG’s net pretax losses for the fourth quarter, Duperreault said.
-AIG expects its Validus Holdings Ltd unit, the reinsurer it acquired in July, to incur about a $60 million pretax loss for wildfires, Duperreault said.
+AIG expects its Validus Holdings Ltd unit, the reinsurer it acquired in July, to incur about a $60 million pretax loss for wildfires, he added.

 Earnings for AIG’s Life and Retirement will decrease for the second half of 2019, partly related to investment in new business and “growth initiatives,” Duperreault said.

-The insurer’s fourth quarter effective tax rate will be around 26 percent because of global catastrophes and a shift in business mix, Duperreault said.
+The insurer’s fourth quarter effective tax rate will be around 26 percent because of global catastrophes and a shift in business mix, he said.

-Reporting by Suzanne Barlyn; editing by Jonathan Oatis
+Reporting by Suzanne Barlyn; Editing by Jonathan Oatis and Frances Kerry